Tom Shaner

 Shaner then released the full-length album "Ghost Songs, Waltzes, and Rock and Roll" (2012) on the Mother West Label to critical acclaim.
 Music journalists from RUST, Baby Sue Music Review, Galway Independent, New York Music Daily, Power of POP, all gave the album praising reviews.
 RustZine.com said "Tom Shaner is thoroughly American, completely New York, 100% right now, and this is an album that simply must be heard.
 It's a celestial alignment of ideas, people and energies.
 It's an all-time great album, from a rarified artist.
 Essential."

 The Galway Independent's said "It is this eclectic taste, which lends his dusty Americana a fresh and modern sound.
 There are undoubtedly strong hints of Dylan and Waits in his voice and songs, but, while his sound has its roots in the past, it is not stuck there.
 ‘Forever Drug’, from his latest album ‘Ghost Songs, Waltzes and Rock & Roll’, for example, sounds like Beck jamming with Alabama.
 Tom’s songs often have an undercurrent of humour running through them; even the more somber numbers have an eccentricity to them that few artists can muster...Shaner’s music has an infectious swagger and underlying positivity that seems effortless."

-Just recently (November) Shaner proudly released his second full length album titled ″I Hate To See Your Spirit Fade.″ (2015).
-It's a dynamic collection of 17 tracks that continues and deepens the world of songs Shaner staked out on his previous album in 2012.
-The new record was produced by Tom and mastered by Grammy winner Brian Lucey (The Black Keys, The Shins, The Arctic Monkeys, Beck, The Arcs).
+Just recently (November) Shaner released his second full length album entitled ″I Hate To See Your Spirit Fade.″ (2015).
+Its 17 tracks add to the cache of songs presented on his previous album from 2012.
+The new record was self-produced and mastered by Brian Lucey, whose resumé includes work with The Black Keys, The Shins, The Arctic Monkeys, Beck, The Arcs.